9x20 Lathe

 9x20 Lathe DRO

-The lathe is at the upper limits of weight & size that I could move safely down a
+The lathe is at the upper limits of weight & size that I could safely move down a

-hill & into my lower level walkout.
+hill & into my lower-level walkout.

 X-axis scale is mounted off the back of the carriage